-Having a visa does not guarantee entry to the U.S. However, it does indicate a consular officer at a U.S. Embassy or Consulate has determined you are eligible to seek entry for the specific purpose listed on the visa.
-Visas are obtained from the U.S. Embassy or Consulate that is closest to your residence abroad.
+Having a visa does not guarantee entry to the U.S. However, it does indicate a consular officer at a U.S. embassy or consulate has determined you are eligible to seek entry for the specific purpose listed on the visa.
+Visas are obtained from the U.S. embassy or consulate closest to your residence abroad.

 U.S. Citizenship and Immigration Services has more information on how to apply for a Green Card.

-U.S. Temporary Non-Agricultural (H-2B) Visas are available for foreign workers in non-agricultural fields to work in the United States, given that there is an insufficient number of domestic laborers to fill the position.
+U.S. Temporary Non-Agricultural (H-2B) visas are available to foreign workers in non-agricultural fields to work in the United States, provided there is an insufficient number of domestic laborers to fill the position.
 H-2B visas are generally used for jobs that are temporary, though not agricultural—for example, jobs at ski mountains, hotels, beach resorts, or amusement parks.

-To apply, you must have an employee-employer relationship, work in a specific in-demand specialty occupation, and be paid above the prevailing wage for that job.
-There is a cap of 65,000 H1-B visas issued each year.
-The USCIS website includes the latest instructions and forms for H1-B visas.
+To apply, you must have an employee-employer relationship, work in a specific in-demand specialty occupation, and be paid above the prevailing wage for that job. .

 U.S. Seasonal Agricultural Worker (H2-A) visas are available to foreign agricultural workers to work in the United States on a seasonal or temporary basis, provided there is a shortage of domestic workers.
 Visas are limited to three years and immigrants must originate from a country on the selected countries list.